Guide to Cellulite Reduction Treatments

 Specialized massage techniques have been used for years as a way to address cellulite.
 These typically use vacuum suction or a roller to “knead” the skin and subcutaneous fat.
 While some patients report positive effects, improvements are temporary and any smoothing effect likely results from mild inflammation in the treatment area.

 Most patients who are bothered by cellulite have tried cream or lotion that promises to improve cellulite.
 While certain medical grade products can help gradually improve collagen production for firmer skin, even high-quality products are rarely effective on cellulite, which requires more extensive remodeling of fat, connective tissue and collagen than a cream can provide.
 Cellulite creams are rarely a worthwhile investment.

 Non-surgical body contouring includes much more than cellulite reduction.
 Today, you have options to reduce fat, rejuvenate vaginal tissues, tighten skin, and remove unwanted hair.
 The guide below outlines your options.

-In general, non-invasive cellulite reduction (such as VelaShape, Z Wave, or Venus Freeze) can be safely performed by a licensed, trained aesthetician working under physician supervision.
+In general, non-invasive cellulite reduction (such as QWO, VelaShape, Z Wave, or Venus Freeze) can be safely performed by a licensed, trained aesthetician working under physician supervision.
 Treatments that require a laser, incision, or both (such as Cellulaze or Cellfina) require advanced medical training and knowledge of anatomy and should be performed only by a qualified cosmetic surgeon or provider with equivalent training and experience.